adamk72/BuildALambdaTextAdventure/README.md

 - [x] On launch, the command selections should be dynamic, based on what is pulled from the JSON files.
 - [] Convert the old code over from String to Text only.
 - [] Build a naive spell checker for checking input and making suggestions.
+- [] Import world from JSON file.
+  1. [] Just get a simple gameWorld or player structure in place at launch.
+  2. [] Structure the data.
+  3. [] Pull in data from file.

 ### Super Advanced Coding Todos